San Antonio Division of Intellectual Property Attorneys

 Dividing tangible assets, such as furniture, jewelry, and works of art, during a divorce is complicated enough as-is, but the process becomes even more intricate when creative property is involved.
 Although the non-tangible aspects of asset division are easy to overlook, the fruits of mental labor are subject to division in a divorce just as much as concrete assets.
 Intellectual property is defined as the legal rights to an expressed idea, commonly protected in the form of patents, trademarks, and copyrights.
 There are a plethora of questions raised when a divorcing couple owns intellectual property, most of which have to do with how much the idea is worth, its future earning potential, who is entitled to royalties, and how much of the intellectual property is part of your marital assets.

-At Higdon, Hardy & Zuflacht, we are familiar with the complex nature of dividing intellectual property.
+At Higdon, Hardy & Zuflacht, L.L.P., we are familiar with the complex nature of dividing intellectual property.
 Properly quantifying intellectual property is a daunting task, but our legal team understands how important it is to retain creative control over any inventions, processes, or ideas that came to fruition during your marriage.
 Our skilled division of intellectual property attorneys are dedicated to gaining a clear understanding of your creative endeavors and work precisely to ensure an amicable split favored by both parties.
 We understand the demarcation of your intellectual property rights is a huge responsibility and can guide you through a medley of options that will best serve your interests.

 Division of Intellectual Assets Options